Adapter Workers

 POST /taskinto the upstream's chat completion API - Converts the upstream response into the mecha result contract

-The adapter server binds to a random port.
-Mecha records the endpoint in the registry like any other worker.
+The adapter server binds to a random loopback port.
+Mecha records the endpoint in the registry like any other worker, and stops the adapter on graceful shutdown.

 Lifecycle